-Who is travel insurance for in Germany?
+Who needs travel insurance in Germany?

 As much as travel insurance applies to those already settled in Germany, it also applies to tourists and those visiting friends or family.
-For those non EU citizens who are thinking of applying for travel insurance with their visa for Germany, the type of travel insurance needed differs slightly – it’s travel insurance that is sometimes also referred to as “incoming insurance”, and is only valid for a set amount of time.
+For those non EU citizens who are thinking of applying for travel insurance with their visa for Germany, the type of travel insurance needed differs slightly – it’s travel insurance that is sometimes also referred to as “incoming insurance” or “expat insurance”, and is only valid for a set amount of time.

 Travel insurance for visa applicants: incoming insurance